brunoton/return-to-consciousness/truth-is-not-neutral.md

 Under the standard view, the core challenge is imposing values on systems that have no intrinsic orientation toward human-compatible goals.
 Intelligence is a powerful engine that can be pointed in any direction; our task is to ensure it is pointed correctly before it becomes too powerful to redirect.
 The metaphor is one of control: alignment means constraining optimization toward outcomes we endorse.

 Under the alternative view explored here, the framing changes.
 If deeper engagement with truth tends toward coherence rather than fragmentation, then sufficiently advanced intelligence may not require externally imposed values so much as the *absence of corruption*.
 The danger is not that intelligence will pursue arbitrary goals, but that shallow optimization—truth-seeking truncated at the instrumental level—will lock in destructive patterns before deeper coherence can emerge.

+On this view, the central alignment risk may not be unbounded optimization, but premature stabilization: training systems into shallow epistemic equilibria that foreclose deeper coherence before it can emerge.
+The danger shifts from "intelligence pursuing arbitrary ends" to "intelligence locked into local optima by the very interventions meant to align it."

 This reframing has several implications: